CochinoChingon/static/_posts/2021-11-02-napodmo-what-cheating.md

 ---
 title: NaPodMo What Cheating
 author_profile: true
-excerpt: "This is sort of a compilation episode where I have the responses of a few of my guests answer what they think cheating is.
+excerpt: "This is sort of a compilation episode where I have the responses of a few of my guests answer what they think cheating is"
-"
 date: 2021-11-02
 header:
   teaser: /assets/images/header-single-episode.png